-Provisioning a device using ZTP/RPS
+Provisioning a device using ZTP/RPS/SRAPS/EDS

-All Polycom, Panasonic, Snom, Grandstream and Yealink phones supported by Sipwise C5 can be provisioned using ZTP/RPS service without physically accessing the devices.
+All ALE, Polycom, Panasonic, Snom, Grandstream and Yealink phones supported by Sipwise C5 can be provisioned using ZTP/RPS/SRAPS/EDS service without physically accessing the devices.
 You only need to input MAC addresses of corresponding devices and associate them with subscribers.
-Sipwise C5 will then immediately supply this information to the ZTP/RPS system of the corresponding device vendor.
-When a subscriber unpacks the phone and connects it to the Internet for the first time, the phone will contact the manufactorer's ZTP/RPS service and get its provisioning URL to Sipwise C5.
+Sipwise C5 will then immediately supply this information to the remote system of the corresponding device vendor.
+When a subscriber unpacks the phone and connects it to the Internet for the first time, the phone will contact the manufactorer's service and get its provisioning URL to Sipwise C5.
 Then, the phone downloads all required items from Sipwise C5 and automatically configures itself.
 Immediately after that, the subscriber can make the first call.

-To prepare a PBX device for ZTP/RPS provisioining, follow these steps:
+To prepare a PBX device for zero-touch provisioining, follow these steps: